ckinateder/abraham/README.md

 ## Notes

 Currently, there's another algorithm in progress (SALT), including `salt.py` and `salt.ipynb` in the `abraham3k/` directory and the entire `models/` directory.
 They're not ready for use yet, so don't worry about importing them or anything.

+## Contributions

 Pull requests welcome!